 ESCAPE TO W HONG KONG

 West Kowloon provides a getaway to the rest of Hong Kong.
-Sitting pretty amid the city's most happening nightlife, historical art districts, intriguing heritage sites, and the World’s third tallest building (the International Commerce Centre or ICC if you didn’t know); and all just mere steps away from the majestic waterfront icon, W Hong Kong.
+Sitting pretty amid the city's nightlife, historical art districts, intriguing heritage sites, and the World’s third tallest building (the International Commerce Centre or ICC if you didn’t know); and all just mere steps away from the majestic waterfront icon, W Hong Kong.
 Make sure to experience the West Kowloon Waterfront Promenade and mingle amongst the runners and cyclists as you enjoy the breath-taking views.

 ELEMENTS HONG KONG